What is it exactly?

 Your Vet will perform a thorough physical examination to evaluate the dog’s posture, gait, and response to touch.
 They may even perform assessments, such as:

-By gathering information about your dog’s symptoms, the onset, and progression will help in understanding the clinical picture and rule out other potential causes of similar symptoms.
+Medical History: Gathering information about your dog's symptoms, the onset, and progression will help in understanding the clinical picture and rule out other potential causes of similar symptoms.

-X-rays provide initial information, but they are often followed by more advanced imaging techniques such as a Myelogram (contrast dye study) or an MRI (magnetic resonance imaging) to obtain detailed images of the spinal cord and intervertebral discs.
+Imaging Studies: X-rays provide initial information, but they are often followed by more advanced imaging techniques such as a Myelogram (contrast dye study) or an MRI (magnetic resonance imaging) to obtain detailed images of the spinal cord and intervertebral discs.
 The tests help visualize disc herniation, degenerative changes, and the extent of spinal cord compression.

 The conventional treatment options are divided into three main categories- conservative, medical and surgical and depend on the severity of the condition and the specific clinical signs.